 Our Top Tips for Preparing a Will Online

-Making your will yourself is possible, but without guidance can feel like a daunting task.
-So, this article will provide you with important tips that should help you make the process easy and ensure you consider everything you need to.
+Making your will yourself is possible, but without guidance, it can feel like a daunting task.
+This article provides you with important tips that should help you make the process easy and ensure you consider everything you need to.

-Your will is your voice after you’re gone.
-It tells people what you want to happen to your assets.
+Your will is your voice when you’re gone.
+It tells people what you want to have happen to your assets.
 The clearer your instructions, the easier it is for the people you leave behind.
 The trick is to break it down into steps.
-The good news is, that we have done this for you in the State Trustees Online Will, where we guide you through each section to make it easy.
+The good news is, that we have done this for you in the State Trustees Online Will., where we guide you through each section to make it easy.

-Your assets, beneficiaries, and any instructions you have, can all appear overwhelming until you permit yourself the space to tackle them one by one.
-Here are some of the bigger points you should be taking into consideration when writing your will.
+Your assets, beneficiaries, and any instructions you have, can all appear overwhelming until you give yourself the space to tackle them one- by- one.
+Here are some of the bigger points you should be considering when writing your will.

 The first step is to establish what assets you have and build yourself a complete picture.

-Anything not specifically mentioned in your will forms part of your residuary estate (the part that is left over) and will be given to those you will name as beneficiaries in the residuary clause of your will.
-So it is important to think about all of your assets and whether you want to leave specific gifts or money to people or organisations such as charities.
+Anything not specifically mentioned in your will forms part of your residuary estate (the part that is left over) and will be given to those you name as beneficiaries in the residuary clause of your Will.
+As a result of this clause, it is important to think about all of your assets and whether you want to leave specific gifts or money to people or organisations such as charities.

 Beneficiary is the official term for those who are named as recipients in your will.
 They can be a person, a group of people and even an organisation.
 When naming your beneficiaries, it is vital that you are as clear as possible.
 Use full legal names, describe the assets attributed to them in detail, and eliminate any potential uncertainty by including correct details in your will.